WilliamJones62/weather_site/README.md

 ## Test Suite

-In the test directory run the command 'bundle exec rspec'
+Start the application by running the command 'rails s'.
+Then run the command 'bundle exec rspec'

 ## License